 Personal MBA Coach’s Quick Tips: This second MBA essay question gives candidates a chance to showcase previous accomplishments and potential contributions to the Wharton community.
 Applicants can choose from impressive extracurricular accomplishments, specific talents, and/or distinct professional skills.
 A powerful response will highlight multiple contributions that clearly unite your personal story, career goals, and passions!

-Harvard Business School Essay
+Harvard Business School Essays

 Looking for more HBS essay advice?
 Visit our full blog here.